-Using these colours you can colour in the area’s which are painful and how intense the pain is in that specific area.
-I love this as I find it hard to explain why I am in so much pain and this way I can show people where and how much it hurts so they can get a better idea.
+Using these colours you can colour in the area’s which are painful.
+You can then use colour to specify how intense the pain is in that area.
+I love this as I find it hard to explain why I am in so much pain.
+This way I can show people where and how much it hurts so they can get a better idea.

 The body rotates allowing you to colour wherever on the body you need to and theres an eraser if you want to start again.

-On the following page are you are given the option to edit the time frame of your entry so you can log exactly when the pain started and for how long it lasted.
+On the following page are you are given the option to edit the time frame of your entry.
+This means you can log exactly when the pain started and for how long it lasted.

-I find this handy if you have a particularly bad day and dont feel up to making an entry until you are feeling better but still want to track your pain accurately as you can enter earlier dates and times too!
+I find this handy if you have a particularly bad day and don’t feel up to making an entry until you are feeling better.
+Allowing you to track your pain accurately as you can enter earlier dates and times too!

-Next up is the overall ‘Pain Intensity’ which you are given a slider to move from No pain up to Worst pain imaginable.
+Next up is the overall ‘Pain Intensity’ which you are given a slider to move.
+The slider starts from No pain up to Worst pain imaginable.

-On the fourth screen you are given a list of ‘Descriptions’ you can select that describe the types of pain and you can even add your own if you cant find the right description in the list.
-You can add as many as you like.
+On the fourth screen, you are given a list of ‘Descriptions’ you can select.
+These describe the types of pain and you can even add your own.
+Perfect if you can’t find the right description in the list.
+You can add as many as you like too which is ideal.

-‘Condition’ is the 5th screen where you are asked how you felt during the time frame selected on the second screen by choosing a face to represent ‘Happiness’, from a crying sad face to a smiley face.
+‘Condition’ is the 5th screen where you are asked how you felt during the time frame selected on the second screen.
+You do this by choosing a face to represent ‘Happiness’, from a crying sad face to a smiley face.

-The sixth page is the weather here you can adjust time or date and sync it with your location or enter it manually and it will log the temperature which you can adjust if needed.
+The sixth page is the weather here you can adjust time or date and sync it with your location.
+You can also enter it manually and it will log the temperature which you can adjust if needed.

-As you can see on the sixth page there is also the option to buy the full weather feature for £1.96 which I am still earning Google Play Store credit using the Google Opinion Rewards app!
-(Thank me later 😉 haha!)
+As you can see on the sixth page there is also the option to buy the full weather feature for £1.96.
+I am currently earning Google Play Store credit using the Google Opinion Rewards app!
+(Thank me later haha!)

 On the final screen you have the options to add in any comments you wish.